Religion in the Netherlands: Islam

 Islam is a relatively new religion in the Netherlands.
 In 2015, 4.9% of the Dutch population were Muslims.

 The majority of Muslims in the Netherlands belong to the Sunni denomination, with a sizeable Shia minority.
 Muslim numbers began to rise after the 1960s as the result of immigration.
 Some migrants from former Dutch colonies, such as Suriname and Indonesia, are Muslim.
 Migrant workers from Turkey and Morocco and their children make up the most substantial part of the Muslim population of the Netherlands.

 During the 1990s, the Netherlands received Muslim refugees from countries like Bosnia and Herzegovina, Somalia, Iraq, Iran and Afghanistan.
 Of the immigrant ethnic groups, 100% of Bosniaks; 99% of Moroccans; 90% of Turks; 69% of Asians; 64% of other Africans, and 12% of Surinamese were Muslims.
 Muslims form a diverse group.
 Social tensions between native Dutch and migrant Muslims began to rise in the early 21st century.
-Politician Pim Fortuyn being murdered by militant animal rights activist Volkert van der Graaf in 2002 made his anti-Islamic opinions dominant.
+Politician Pim Fortuyn being murdered by progressivist extremist Volkert van der Graaf in 2002 made his anti-Islamic opinions dominant.
 This was reinforced in 2004 by the murder of Theo van Gogh by extremist Muslim Mohammed Bouyeri, part of the Hofstad Network.
 After 2009, the Party for Freedom, with considerable electoral success, demanded a ban of the Quran, closure of all mosques and a forced remigration of those Muslims who had not assimilated into the Dutch culture.

 There has been criticism of governments of Muslim-majority countries financing mosques as this allegedly would slow integration in the Dutch society.